exerinity/scholia/README.md

 - Keyboard shortcuts for note actions and search
 - Mobile-friendly navigation drawer
 - Lightweight and fluid
+- Export current note as a standalone .html file

 ## Install
 ### As a normal app (PWA):